 - Seventh class day and thereafter, no reimbursement

 Separate withdrawal refund schedules may be established for other fees and charges.
-Refer to the "Other User Fees for Courses and Services" section at catalog.utdallas.edu/2012/undergraduate/tuition-and-financial-aid/other-fees for refund information.
+Refer to the "Other User Fees for Courses and Services" section at catalog.utdallas.edu/2014/undergraduate/tuition-and-financial-aid/other-fees for refund information.

 Cash refunds will not be made to students.
-Refund checks will be mailed to the student's address listed on their Student Center in Orion three business days after the refund is requested unless the student has opted for direct deposit through EZPAY.
+Refund checks will be mailed to the student's address listed on their Student Center's account in Galaxy (Orion Self Service) three business days after the refund is requested unless the student has opted for direct deposit through EZPAY.
 Direct deposit refunds are normally available 3 to 5 business days from the date they were requested.

 All policies regarding the payment or refunding of tuition, fees, and charges are approved by the Board of Regents of The University of Texas System and are in compliance with the Texas Education Code, Section 54.006 of the Texas Statutes.
 If a person desires clarification of any matter relating to payment or refund of such charges, he or she should contact the office or administrative unit from which the charge or refund originated.